tweksteen/django_vuln/README.md

 django_vuln
 ===========

-django_vuln is a Django application to test your pentester skills.
+django_vuln is a Django project to test your pentester skills.
 It can also be used to test your favorite penetration tool.

 To install it, clone it and run: